Loai-Hataba/Web-Scraper/README.md

 📂The program then extracts the items into an appropriately named folder including:
     - Excel sheet named like the folder
     - Images of the products numbered with numbers corresponding to their numbers in the .xls file

+⚠️ The GUI Version of the program isn't fully working due to some problems with the integrations to be solved yet.

+❗ The Repository contains all the 4200 files that were extracted saving you the hassle, so why don't you take a peek!